marty-oehme/bemoji/README.md

 bemoji -D "math emoji nerd"
 ```

-The above command is equivalent to `all` as you can mention multiple sets you want downloaded.
+The above command is equivalent to the previous `all` as you can mention multiple sets you want downloaded.

 If set to `none` and no files are in the emoji directory,
 bemoji will complain and not show anything.